-There are power sliding side door switches located on the trim panel just in front of the power sliding door for the rear seat passengers and in the overhead console for the driver and passengers.
+There are power sliding side door switches located on the b-pillar trim panel, just in front of the power sliding door for the rear seat passengers and in the overhead console for the driver and passengers.
 Pressing the switch once will open the power sliding door.
-When the door is fully open pressing the switch a second time will close the door.
+If the switch is pressed while the door is under a power cycle, the door will reverse direction.